Nominating Committee

 Our UUA Needs You and Your Service

 The UUA Nominating Committee is seeking nominations for our denominational committees elected by the General Assembly.
-Applications received by February 1st will be given priority for consideration for the slate of candidates to be voted on at the General Assembly.
+Applications for the following elected committees received by December 1st will be given priority for consideration for the slate of candidates to be voted on at the General Assembly.

 Have any questions about serving?
 Reach out to the nominating committee at nominating@uua.org.